 - monthly values (I wrote about that right here)

-- family movie night on Friday
+- family movie night and homemade pizza on Friday

 - family dinner every night at home